Real-Space Approach to Light-Induced Hall Transport in Disordered Materials: Methodology

-\textit{Methodology}.
 Our methodology consists of two steps.
-First, we simulate the evolution of the density matrix of a given system under a time-dependent Hamiltonian, and second, we calculate observables such as the electrical conductivity and the excited number of carriers at given points in time.
+First, we simulate the evolution of the density matrix of a given system under a time-dependent Hamiltonian, and second, we calculate observables such as the electrical conductivity and the number of excited carriers at given points in time.